 VeriSign sent me a free PayPal Security Key after I mentioned that an unauthorized payment was done from my PayPal account.
 The security key acts as a new layer of defense as it has to be entered during login to complete the login process and gain access to the account.
-So, instead of signing in with a username and password, you need to enter the generated code as well to complete the process.
+So, instead of just signing-in with a username and password, you need to enter the generated code as well to complete the process.

 The key is an electronic device that generates a six digit key every 30 seconds.
-That key is needed to login into PayPal and can either be entered right after the password in the password field or on the next page.
+That six digit number is needed to login into PayPal,and can either be entered right after the password in the password field or on the next page.

-The device can be ordered from within the PayPal interface or from VeriSign directly.
+The device can be ordered from PayPal or from VeriSign directly.
 It works at all websites that make use of the key including eBay and PayPal.